academind/react-complete-guide-course-resources/other/course-update-guide-udemy.md

 Simply start at lecture 1 in section 1 and complete the course step-by-step, lecture-by-lecture and section-by-section in the order you find in the curriculum.

-Ignore any LEGACY sections and lectures after a "--- LEGACY CONTENT BELOW ---" separator lecture.
+Ignore any `LEGACY` sections and lectures after a `--- LEGACY CONTENT BELOW ---` separator lecture.

 To **fix your course progress**, you'll have to manually **mark any lectures you ignore as completed** (i.e., the LEGACY content) - unfortunately, Udemy gives me no better way of providing course updates.